 - 22. Framework of Reporting and Trade Dissemination: - (i) A centralised CDS repository with reporting platform may be set up for transactions in CDS and it may be made mandatory for all CDS marketmakers to report their CDS trades on the reporting platform within 30 minutes from the deal time.
+The users shall also report their trades on the reporting platform.
 The reporting platform may collect data and make them available to the regulators for surveillance and regulatory purposes and also publish, for market information, relevant price-volume data on CDS activities.
 (Para 4.2.1) - (ii) Reporting platform for CDS transactions may be developed and housed along with the reporting platform for all OTC derivatives.
 (Para 4.3) - (iii) The participants may report to their regulators information as required by them such as risk positions of the participants vis-à-vis their Networth and adherence to risk limits, etc. As regards the RBI-regulated entities, the information shall be reported on a fortnightly basis, within a week after the end of fortnight, as per the prescribed proforma to the concerned regulatory departments of the Reserve Bank.
 (Para 4.4)